Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series

 \subsection{Influence of Crop Rotation Modeling}

-We evaluate all models presented in \secref{sec:dec} and \secref{sec:baselines}.
-All models are trained with the mixed-year training protocol and only tested on parcels from the year $2020$ to avoid edge effects affecting the evaluation.
+We evaluate all models presented in \secref{sec:dec} and \secref{sec:baselines}, and provide qualitative illustration in \figref{fig:succes_by_parcel} .
+All models are trained with the mixed-year training protocol and only tested on parcels from $2020$ to avoid edge effects affecting the evaluation.
 We give quantitative cross-validated results in \tabref{table:exp2}.
 Training our model on one fold takes $4$ hours, and inference on all parcels takes under 3 minutes (over $500$-parcels per second).

-We observe that our model significantly improved on the single-year model, with over $6$ points gained in mIoU.
+We observe that our model appreciably improved on the single-year model, with over $6$ points gained in mIoU.
 The CRF models also increase the results to a lesser margin.
-We attribute this lesser performance to an oversmoothing phenomenon already pointed out by Bailly \etal: CRFs tends to resolve ambiguities with the most frequent transition regardless of the specificity of the observation.
-In contrast, our approach models simultaneously the current year's observations and the influence of past cultivated crops. $M_\text{obs}$ barely improves the quality of the single-year model.
-While this model has indeed access to more information than $M_\text{mixed}$, the same model is used to extract SITS descriptors for all three years.
-This means that the model's ambiguities and errors will be the same for all three representations, which prevent $M_\text{obs}$ from significantly improving its prediction.
-Our approach injects new information to the model by concatenating the labels of previous years, which is independent of the model's limitations.
-Our method is more susceptible to the propagation of annotation mistakes, but provides the largest increase in performance in practice.
+We attribute this inferior performance to an oversmoothing phenomenon already pointed out by Bailly \etal: CRFs tend to resolve ambiguities with the most frequent transition regardless of the specificity of the observation.
+In contrast, our approach simultaneously models the current year's observations and the influence of past cultivated crops. $M_\text{obs}$ barely improves the quality of the single-year model.
+While this model has indeed access to more information than $M_\text{single}$, the same model is used to extract SITS descriptors for all three years.
+This means that the model's ambiguities and errors will be the same for all three representations, which prevent $M_\text{obs}$ from largely improving its prediction.
+Our approach injects new information into the model by concatenating the labels of previous years, which is independent of the model's limitations.
+Our method is more susceptible to the propagation of mistakes {in the farmers' declarations} but provides the most significant increase in performance in practice.